-The Value Line Special Situations Service
+The Value Line Special Situations Service P D

 The Value Line Special Situations Service is a monthly publication devoted to small- and mid-cap companies that may have been overlooked by Wall Street.
-This service provides subscribers with recommendations and in-depth follow-through research coverage on about 40-50 equities.
+This service provides subscribers with recommendations and in-depth follow-through research coverage on our selected stocks.
 It is available in print and digital (online) versions.
 Each issue features a new aggressive recommendation, a new conservative recommendation, and updates of previously recommended companies.